Education Ministry To Start Advance Learner Course For ICT Colleges - UrduPoint

 Education Ministry To Start Advance Learner Course For ICT Colleges

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2024) Ministry of Federal education and Professional Training has announced to start an advance learner course

-for Grade 9, 10, 11, and 12 students to ensure a smooth transition and a strong foundation for new students of
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Jun, 2024) Ministry of Federal education and Professional Training has announced to start advanced learner course for Grades 9, 10, 11, and 12 students to ensure a smooth transition and a strong foundation for new students of Islamabad Colleges.

 According to the Education Ministry, this program will run for the whole month of July.

-Additional salary for teaching faculty has also been finalised for this purpose.
+Additional salary for teaching faculty has also been finalized for this purpose.

 The ministry is also inviting students from private schools to join this exciting initiative.